Planning to spend the Christmas season in London? Keep reading to find out the top Christmas things to do in London for 2023.

 London is quite easily one of the best cities in the world for Christmas charm and cheer.
-As the twinkliest time of year nears again, London becomes a center of Christmas songs, sparkling lights, and glittery decorations.
+As the twinkliest time of year nears again, London at Christmas time becomes a center of Christmas songs, sparkling lights, and glittery decorations.

 As the gloomy winter months descend, the festive season adds a little joy and color to city life.
 Pop-up stores and markets happen all over the city, festive bars become the hotspot for meet-ups, and street food stalls and markets all start gearing towards our ever-needing desire for more mince pies.

-There’s no shortage of great things to do in London over Christmas.
-Keep reading to find out the best Christmas spots in London for 2022 and beyond for a fun London Christmas.
+There’s no shortage of great things to do in London for Christmas or London events during Christmas.
+Keep reading to find out the best Christmas spots in London for 2023 and beyond for a fun London Christmas.

 *This ‘Christmas things to do in London’ post contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.
 This helps me to keep providing you with top-quality content for free.